Enabling discovery of gravitationally lensed explosive transients: a new method to build an all-sky watch-list of groups and clusters of galaxies: Method

 Once the raw map has been constructed, it is convolved with a kernel designed to smooth out contributions from components that do not match those of typical cluster core scales.
 The kernel is described by a difference of two normalised Gaussian functions with different widths given by:

 where $\theta$ is the angular separation and $\sigma_{\textrm{in}}$, $\sigma_{\textrm{out}}$ are the widths of the inner and outer Gaussians, respectively.
 By definition, $\sigma_{\textrm{in}}$ < $\sigma_{\textrm{out}}$.
 Each Gaussian is normalised to have unit volume, such that the kernel integrates to zero.
 Similarly to \citet{Gonzalez19}, we select $\sigma_{\textrm{in}} = 45$ arcsec, corresponding to the scale of the dense cores of galaxy clusters, and choose the ratio of $\sigma_{\textrm{in}}$ to $\sigma_{\textrm{out}}$ to be 1:6.
 Multiple values were experimented with for the filter widths, anticipating an effect based on the changing scales of clusters at different redshifts -- however the final results were insensitive to any change of these parameters. \autoref{fig:diff_gauss} shows an example of a difference-of-Gaussians function as given by \autoref{eqn:diffGauss}.

 Applying the convolution produces a map whose pixels correspond to the local galaxy number density; \autoref{fig:density_map_example} shows an example map centred on known galaxy cluster and strong lens Abell 1689.
-These maps are used to identify regions of sky with dense regions